How to Get Strong Hair and Have Super Strand Strength!

 Home Scalp Treatment

 To get strong hair, treat your scalp like royalty every now and then.
-Drizzle a quarter-sized amount of oil (your choice) into your hand.
+Drizzle a quarter-sized amount of oil into your hand.
+(I use olive or coconut oil but the choice is yours to make.)
 Dip your fingers from the other hand into the oil in your palm and start applying it to your scalp, one section at a time.
 Keep adding more oil to your hand as you need more oil for your scalp.

 Once your scalp is completely saturated, gently massage your scalp with your fingertips for at least 10 minutes.
 Make sure all areas are well covered with oil.